OISF/suricata/doc/userguide/rules/datasets.rst

 hashsize <size>
   allowed size of the hash for the respective dataset

+.. note:: 'type' is mandatory and needs to be set.

 .. note:: 'load' and 'state' or 'save' and 'state' cannot be mixed.

 Example rules could look like: